DGAP-Stimmrechte: ADO Properties S.A. (deutsch) () | aktiencheck.de

 DGAP Stimmrechtsmitteilung: ADO Properties S.A.

-Gesetzes über Transparenzanforderungen sowie § 40 Abs.
-1 WpHG mit dem Ziel
+über Transparenzanforderungen sowie § 40 Abs.
+1 WpHG mit dem Ziel der

 Veröffentlichung einer Stimmrechtsmitteilung übermittelt durch DGAP - ein